Pressio/pressio-tutorials/docs/pages/swe/lspg.md

 @m_class{m-block m-info}

 @par
-This page walks through the code to construct and run a standard LSPG ROM of the SWE. <br>
+This page walks through an example code to construct and run a standard LSPG ROM of the SWE. <br>
 The full code is available [here](https://github.com/Pressio/pressio-tutorials/blob/swe2d_tutorial/tutorials/swe2d/online_phase/lspg_rom/run_lspg.cc).

 First, we include the relevant headers.